KevinOConnor/can2040/docs/API.md

 # Multiple can2040 instances

-Each instance of can2040 uses one of the two PIO hardware blocks on the rp2040.
-If there are two separate CAN transceivers (and two separate sets of CAN rx and CAN tx gpio pins) then one may create two simultaneous instances of can2040.
+Each instance of can2040 uses one of the PIO hardware blocks on the rp2040/rp2350.
+If there are separate CAN transceivers (and separate sets of CAN rx and CAN tx gpio pins) then one may create multiple simultaneous instances of can2040.

-To use this functionality, the [startup code](#startup) should be run twice, each with their own separate instance of a `struct can2040`.
+To use this functionality, the [startup code](#startup) should be run multiple times, each with their own separate instance of a `struct can2040`.

 In this case, the multiple instances of can2040 do not share state.
 Therefore, no particular synchronization is needed between instances.
 That is, one must ensure each instance is not reentrant with respect to itself, but it is not required to synchronize between instances.
-One may run both can2040 instances on the same ARM core or different ARM cores.
+One may run multiple can2040 instances on the same ARM core or different ARM cores.

 # Low interrupt latency